 Similarly, Elementor is one of the most popular and widely used page builders available.
-It gains its popularity for its simple User Interface, a lot of customization options, Addon support and its drag-drop feature.
+It gains its popularity for its simple User Interface, a lot of customization options, Addon support, and drag-drop feature.

-This is how elementor panel looks like, showing all the customization options and menus.
+This is what Elementor panel looks like, showing all the customization options and menus.

 From the above image, you can see how page builders provide a lot of customization options as compared to WordPress customizers.
-However, there are a lot of page builders are out there, that provide simple drag and drop features but lacks flexibility.
+However, there are a lot of page builders out there, that provide simple drag-and-drop features but lack flexibility.
 If you like to read more about different page builders and their comparisons, you can check out our posts on Wix vs Squarespace vs WordPress.